schollii/pypubsub/docs/about.rst

     through the code.

-    Last time I had to build or maintain a Python event-based application was 2009, but I'm dedicated to maintaining pypubsub for other developers.
+    Last time I had to build or maintain a Python event-based application was 2009, but I'm dedicated to maintaining PyPubSub for other developers.
 When I make or incorporate improvements based on user feedback, I rely on the high % coverage of the unit regression tests, the useful examples, and the exception messages which give a